Cesar Original Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 |Calorie Weighted Basis||37%||39%||24%|

 The first item is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.

-Three of the next six ingredients are all animal by-products, slaughterhouse waste.
-This is what’s left of slaughtered animals after all the prime cuts have been removed.
+Three of the next six ingredients are all animal by-products, items made from slaughterhouse waste.
+This is what’s left of slaughtered poultry and livestock after all the prime striated muscle cuts have been removed.

-In addition to organs (the nourishing part), this stuff can contain almost anything — feet, beaks, undeveloped eggs, heads, ovaries or developing fetuses — anything except quality skeletal muscle (real meat).1
+In addition to organs (the nourishing part), this stuff can contain almost any part of the animal — except quality skeletal muscle.1

-Although animal by-products can be high in protein, we do not consider ingredients like these quality items.
+Although most animal by-products can be nutritious, we do not consider ingredients like these to be high quality items.

 Now, returning to the list, the third ingredient is liver.
 Normally, liver can be considered a quality component.
 However, in this case, the source of the liver is not identified.